 Substantially all regular employees in North America and the United Kingdom are covered by defined benefit pension plans (the "Principal Plans") and/or defined contribution retirement plans.
 Certain other subsidiaries have defined benefit pension plans or, in certain countries, termination pay plans covering substantially all regular employees.
-The funding policy for the Principal Plans is to contribute assets at least equal in amount to regulatory minimum requirements.
+The funding policy for our qualified defined benefit pension plans is to contribute assets at least equal in amount to regulatory minimum requirements.
 Nonqualified U.S. plans providing pension benefits in excess of limitations imposed by the U.S. income tax code are not funded.
-Funding for the remaining defined benefit plans outside the U.S. is based on legal requirements, tax considerations, investment opportunities and customary business practices in these countries.